axcdnt/snitch/README.md

 Usage of snitch:
   -interval duration
-    	the interval (in seconds) for scanning files (default 1s) -path string
+    	the interval (in seconds) for scanning files (default 1s) -n    Use system notifications
+  -path string
-    	the root path to be watched (default "<current-dir>") -v    Print the current version and exit
+    	the root path to be watched (default "<current-dir>") -q    Run quietly (default true, use -q=false to make noisy) -v    Print the current version and exit
 ```